AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/basic-analytics.md

 ### Customers by acquisition medium and acquisition campaign

 * **Description**: Similar to analyzing customers by acquisition source, you can also analyze your customers by their first order's medium and campaign.
-This can help you answer questions such as \"which campaigns are attracting new customers?\"
+This can help you answer questions such as "which campaigns are attracting new customers?"
 * **Report Example**: Customers by acquisition campaign with paid medium
    * **Metric Used**: New customers
    * **Filter**: Customer's first order's medium IN ppc
    * **Time Range**: All-Time
    * **Time Interval**: None
    * **Group By**: Customer's first order's campaign
-   * **Note**: For the filter in your New Customers metric, you can add any other mediums that are considered \"paid\" mediums for your business such as cpc or paid search.
+   * **Note**: For the filter in your New Customers metric, you can add any other mediums that are considered "paid" mediums for your business such as cpc or paid search.

    ![Acquisition Medium](../../assets/acquisition_medium.png){: width="929"}